Records Retention Policy & Procedure

 In March 2008, Fayette County was selected to participate in the Itinerant Archivist Program.
 An Itinerant Archivist was on-site for approximately eight weeks to help to prioritize and address our county archival and records management needs

-As of November 2008 the offices of the Commissioners, Jail, Human Resources, Information Technology, Tax Claim, EMA, Tax Assessment, Public Defender, Election Bureau, Building and Grounds, (now known as Public Works) Veterans Affairs, Bridge, Solid Waste/Recycling, Planning and Zoning began the document management and retention process.
+As of November 2008 the offices of the Commissioners, Jail, Human Resources, Information Technology, Tax Claim, EMA, Tax Assessment, Public Defender, Election Bureau, Buildings and Grounds, Veterans Affairs, Bridge, Solid Waste/Recycling, Planning and Zoning began the document management and retention process.
 The remaining County departments are in the process of this project.

 Having a sound records management and information system helps in processing requests for public records under Pennsylvania Open Records.